 - 1. A motion, together with such materials permitted by Rule 56(e) as the moving party may wish to serve and file; and - 2.
 In a separate document, a statement of proposed findings of fact or a stipulation of fact between or among the parties to the action, or both; and - 3.
 Evidentiary materials (see I.C.); and - 4.
-A supporting brief. - B. Rules Regarding Proposed Findings of Fact: - 1.
-Each fact must be proposed in a separate, numbered paragraph, limited as nearly as possible to a single factual proposition. - 2.
+A supporting brief.

+B. Rules Regarding Proposed Findings of Fact:

+- 1. Each fact must be proposed in a separate, numbered paragraph, limited as nearly as possible to a single factual proposition. - 2.
 Each factual proposition must be followed by a reference to evidence supporting the proposed fact.
-For example, - "1.
+The citation must make it clear where in the record the evidence is located.
+If a party is citing an affidavit of a witness who has submitted multiple affidavits or the deposition of a witness who has been deposed multiple times, that party should include the date the cited document was filed with the court.
+For example, - 1.
 Plaintiff Smith bought six Holstein calves on July 11, 2006.
-Harold Smith Affidavit, Jan.
-6, 2007, p.1, ¶ 3." - 3.
+Harold Smith Affidavit, filed Jan.
+6, 2007, p.1, ¶ 3. - 3.
 The statement of proposed findings of fact shall include ALL factual propositions the moving party considers necessary for judgment in the party's favor.
-For example, the proposed findings shall include factual statements relating to jurisdiction, the identity of the parties, the dispute, and the context of the dispute. - 4.
-The court will not consider facts contained only in a brief.
+For example, the proposed findings shall include factual statements relating to jurisdiction, the identity of the parties, the dispute, and the context of the dispute.

+4. The court will not consider facts contained only in a brief.